Everything looks new when you give it a “fresh coat of paint,” but the cost to do so hinders people from taking the leap.

 You may want to rush the process, but it’s essential to take your time.

-Make smooth, even rolls to ensure the job is done correctly.
+Make smooth, even roll to ensure the paint job is done correctly.

 Invest in self-priming paints instead of buying a primer to save yourself money.

 If you plan to paint over a light color with a dark color or the walls are rough, you should purchase a cheap primer to keep you from buying several gallons of paint.